 Example 1.
 Imagine you are 190 centimeters tall and you decide to go for a walk.
 Your shadow falls under the angle of .
 How long is your shadow?

 Example 2.
-You have to climb on a roof of some cabin that is 2 meter high and you put your ladder on the ground under the 300.
-How long are your ladders?
+You have to climb on a roof of a cabin that is 2 meters high.
+You put your ladder on the ground under the .
+What height are your ladders?

 Reciprocal trigonometric functions